gesiscss/face2face/docs/_build/html/_sources/tutorial.rst.txt

 dynamic_network_analyses
 """"""""""""""""""""""""""

-This tutorial shows you the functions to create different kinds of networks with this library.
+This tutorial shows you the functions to create different kinds of networks with this toolbox.
 It also shows you the implemented functions for measurements of the network for a first decisive loook on a given network.

-To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/dynamic_network_analyses.ipynb>`_
+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/dynamic_network_analyses.ipynb>`_

 homophily
 """"""""""""

-This tutorial shows you how to apply two kinds of null models on a dataset to get a contact matrix that tells you the deviation from the mean for every pair of attribute values for a given attribute.
-It also shows you how apply the bonferroni correction and how to plot this contact matrix as a heatmap.
+This tutorial shows you how to analyse the data sets in terms of the homophily.
+The homophily describes the tendency of individuals to be more attracted to get in contact with other people witch share related (socio-demographic) attributes.

-To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/homophily.ipynb>`_
+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/homophily.ipynb>`_

 probability_distribution_contact_duration